symbiontik/k3s-gitops/README.md

 ### Automate your app updates

-Renovate is a bot that watches your entire repository looking for dependency updates and automatically creates pull requests when updates are found.
+Renovate is a bot that watches the contents of your repository looking for dependency updates and automatically creates pull requests when updates are found.
 When you merge these PRs, Flux will automatically apply the changes to your cluster.

 Renovate runs via a scheduled Github Action workflow; GitHub Actions are used to automate, customize, and execute your software development workflows directly in your repository, similarly to how Flux does this for your Kubernetes cluster.